whalebrew/whalebrew/README.md

 (Did I mention Whalebrew is a Whalebrew package?)

+## Configuration

+Whalebrew is configured with environment variables, which you can either provide at runtime or put in your `~/.bashrc` file (or whatever shell you use).

+ - `WHALEBREW_INSTALL_PATH`: The directory to install packages in. (default: `/usr/bin/local`)

 ## How it works

 Whalebrew is very simple, and leans as much as possible on native Docker features: